BracketSpace/Notification/readme.txt

 * [Fixed] WordPress' balanceTags filter which was breaking the Notification content.
 * [Changed] Code Editor Field sanitizer to allow for multiple HTML tags.
 * [Changed] Always return the single root filesystem in Runtime.
+* [Added] Runner class that processes the Triggers.

 == Upgrade Notice ==